ck-zhang/px/docs/guides/workspaces.md

 ## Setup

-1. Run `px init` in each member project to create `pyproject.toml`.
+1. Ensure each member project has a `pyproject.toml` (for a new repo, running `px init` in each member is the easiest way to scaffold one).
 2. At the repo root, add `[tool.px.workspace]` to `pyproject.toml` and list member project paths.
 3. Run `px sync` from the workspace root or any member: